From the studio behind The Battle of Polytopia. A physical card game built for the kitchen table. Same world. Same tribes. New medium.

 The fast, complete card-game version.
 The whole experience in one tight box.
 Perfect first purchase.

-The board-game-feel evolution.
-Everything in the Base game · plus the gear that makes it a heirloom.
+The full experience.
+Twice the tribes, premium components, the gear that makes it a heirloom.

 The first thousand names get a Kickstarter early-bird slot, a backer-exclusive digital tribe skin in the Polytopia app, and the campaign link the moment it's live.